the-t-in-rtf/gpii-sort/README.md

 A library that contains static functions to sort array content using lucene-like syntax.
-To ensure [stable sorting](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability), we use [the `fluid.stableSort` function provided by Infusion](http://docs.fluidproject.org/infusion/development/CoreAPI.html#fluid-stablesort-array-func-).
+To ensure [stable sorting](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability), we use [the `fluid.stableSort` function provided by Infusion](http://docs.fluidproject.org/infusion/development/CoreAPI.html#fluid-stablesort-array-func-). aaaa
 # `gpii.sort(array, sortCriteria)`

 * `array`: The array to be sorted.
 * `sortCriteria`: An array of sort terms.
 These are applied in reverse order (see examples below).
 * Returns: The sorted array.

-Note that as with `Array.sort`, the order of the original array is modified.
+Note that as with [`Array.sort`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort), the order of the original array is modified.

 # Usage Examples